Interdicting Restructuring Networks with Applications in Illicit Trafficking: Acknowledgements

 \section{Acknowledgements}

-This material is based upon work supported by the National Science Foundation under Grant No. 1838315.
-The opinions expressed in the paper do not necessarily reflect the views of the National Science Foundation.
+This material is based upon work supported by the National Science Foundation (NSF) under Grant No. 1838315 and the National Institute of Justice (NIJ) under Grant No. 2020-R2-CX-0022.
+The opinions expressed in the paper do not necessarily reflect the views of the NSF or NIJ.
 We recognize that our research cannot capture all the complexities of the lived experiences of trafficking victims and survivors.
-We would like to acknowledge Christina Melander and Emily Singerhouse for their help in understanding the complexities of sex trafficking and reviewing our discussions on them in the context of the paper.
-We would also like to acknowledge the significant contributions in shaping our research of our survivor-centered advisory group including: Terry Forliti, Breaking Free, CEO/Survivor Leader; Tonique Ayler, Breaking Free, Housing Advocate/Survivor Leader; Joy Friedman, Independent Consultant, Survivor Leader; Christine Nelson, Independent Consultant, Fellow of Survivor Alliance/Survivor Leader; Drea Sortillon, Interim Executive Director, The PRIDE Program of the Family Partnership; and Lorena Pinto, Vice President of Programs, The Family Partnership.
+The model developed here was originally designed to explore general illicit trafficking networks, including both drug trafficking and sex trafficking networks.
+However, given the lack of data on sex trafficking networks and ethical considerations needed to apply OR models to sex trafficking networks, we tested the model with a comprehensive data set on drug trafficking.
+We would like to acknowledge Christina Melander and Emily Singerhouse for their help in understanding the complexities of sex trafficking and helping us identify the additional work and ethical considerations required in applying OR models to disrupting sex trafficking networks.

 \begin{appendices}